arainko/ducktape/README.md

 //   socialSecurityNo = "Jerry"
 // )

+// 4.
+Use the default value of a specific field (a compiletime error will be issued if the field doesn't have a default) val withDefault = person
+    .into[PersonButMoreFields]
+    .transform(Field.default(_.socialSecurityNo))
+// withDefault: PersonButMoreFields = PersonButMoreFields(
+//   firstName = "Jerry",
+//   lastName = "Smith",
+//   age = 20,
+//   socialSecurityNo = "ssn"
+// )

 final case class FieldSource(lastName: String, socialSecurityNo: String)

-// 4.
+// 5.
 Grab and use all matching fields from a different case class (a compiletime error will be issued if none of the fields match) val withAllMatchingFields = person
     .into[PersonButMoreFields]